CouchCMS/Documentation/src/contents/tags-reference/nested_crumbs.md

 ### masterpage

-This parameter is used to specify the template behind the nested-pages used to create the breadcrumbs.<br/>
+This parameter is used to specify the template behind the nested-pages used to create the breadcrumbs.
 If left empty, the template of the currently executing page is assumed.

 ### ignore_show_in_menu

-The 'Advanced Settings' of each nested-page has a checkbox labeled 'Show in menu'.<br/>
+The 'Advanced Settings' of each nested-page has a checkbox labeled 'Show in menu'.
-If that is unchecked, the page is not included by default in the breadcrumbs.<br/>
+If that is unchecked, the page is not included by default in the breadcrumbs.
 You can override this by setting 'ignore\_show\_in\_menu' parameter to '1'.

 ### prepend